cap-js/docs/guides/deployment/with-shared-db.md

 ```
 :::

-Add *processed-after* property, so that the xsuaa instance is created after the messaging:
+Add the *processed-after* property, so that the xsuaa instance is created after the messaging:

 ::: code-group
 ```yaml [mta.yaml]